Stable isomorphisms of operator algebras: Algebras with richer diagonals

 \begin{proof} The equivalence of (i) and (iv) follows from \cite[Corollary 3.7]{HH}.
 The equivalence of (ii) and (iii) was discussed in the introduction of this paper.
 Theorem \ref{thm;contract} shows that (ii) implies (i).
-Finally, if (iv) holds then the crossed product $\ca$ algebras $C(X)\rtimes_{\sigma_i}\bbZ$, $i=1,2$, are canonically isomorphic and from this (ii) folows. \end{proof}
+Finally, if (iv) holds then the crossed product $\ca$ algebras $C(X)\rtimes_{\sigma_i}\bbZ$, $i=1,2$, are canonically isomorphic and from this (i) follows. \end{proof}

 Let $\A$ be a $\ca$-algebra and $\alpha$ a $*$-automorphism of $\A$.
 Let be the embedding of $\A\otimes \K$ in $(\A\rtimes_{\alpha}\bbZ)\otimes \K$ induced by the canonical map $\A \hookrightarrow \A\rtimes_{\alpha}\bbZ$, that maps elementary tensors to elementary tensors and let $U$ denote the universal unitary in $\A\rtimes_{\alpha}\bbZ$.
 It is easy to see that the pair $(i, U\otimes I)$ forms a covariant representation for the dynamical system $( \A \otimes \K , \alpha\otimes \id)$ that admits a gauge action which fixes $i( \A\otimes \K )$ and ``twists" $U\otimes I$.
 Hence $(i, U\otimes I)$ integrates to a faithful representation of $(\A \otimes \K)\rtimes_{\alpha\otimes \id}\bbZ $ and therefore we obtain a canonical isomorphism